34. pyxc: Bitwise Operators

 Things Worth Knowing

 & and | are not && and ||.
 The single-character forms are bitwise and operate on integers.
-The double-character forms are logical and operate on bool with short-circuit evaluation.
+The double-character forms are logical, operate on bool, and short-circuit.

-Compound assignment works with bitwise operators. x &= mask, flags |= bit, x ^= pattern, x <<= 2 and x >>= 1 are all valid.
+Compound assignment works with all bitwise operators. x &= mask, flags |= bit, x ^= pattern, x <<= 2, and x >>= 1 are all valid — the compound assignment path already handles any binary operator by token value.

 Right shift is arithmetic (sign-extending).
-For a negative int, x >> 1 fills the high bit with the sign bit. pyxc does not have unsigned integer types, so logical shift right is not directly available.
+For a negative int, x >> 1 fills the high bit with the sign bit.
+Chapter 38 adds unsigned integer types, which use logical shift right (lshr).

 The C precedence gotcha. a & b == 0 means a & (b == 0) in both C and pyxc.
-Put parentheses around the operands you want grouped: (a & b) == 0.
+Write (a & b) == 0 when you want that.

 What's Next